KILTprotocol/kilt-workshop-101/claim.md

   []
 );

-// log this so you can paste it lcocally console.log(JSON.stringify(requestForAttestation))
+// log this so you can paste it locally console.log(JSON.stringify(requestForAttestation))
 ```